 #5 – Texas for Health Insurance, No State Income Tax, and Cheap Vehicle Insurance

-Texas is a little stricter than the other two states when it comes to licensing and inspection – RVs over a certain weight will require you to qualify for a class B license, and regardless of vehicle weight you’ll need an annual inspection, though your old one will remain valid after expiration until you reenter the state.
+Texas is a little more strict than the other two states when it comes to licensing and inspection.
+RVs over a certain weight will require you to qualify for a class B license, and regardless of vehicle weight, you’ll need an annual inspection, though your old one will remain valid after expiration until you reenter the state.
 However, you’ll have a good variety of health insurance plans to choose from in Texas that work around the country.
 You won’t need to pay a state income tax and vehicle insurance can be very reasonable depending on where in the state you’re domiciled.

 #6 – Other States